Drought causes and types

 This means most of the country has low and erratic rainfall.
 Even in the wetter areas, very dry years can disrupt normal activities and lead to water shortages.

+Sometimes these work together, boosting their effect.
 An El Niño and positive IOD happening at the same time can reinforce each other’s drying effects.

 Completely dried out pond showing cracks in earth, with a background of bushland.